Hannah Maynard: Later years and legacy

 A play by Janet Munsil based on the life of Maynard, Be Still, premiered at Richmond's Gateway Theatre on March 1, 2001 and opened at Victoria's Belfry Theatre on March 14 of the same year.
 Elizabeth Lazebnik subsequently adapted the play into the film Be Still, in which Maynard was portrayed by Piercey Dalton.
 Lazebnik also previously made a short film about Maynard, The Multiple Selves of Hannah Maynard, in 2005.
+The British Columbia Archives holds the Maynard Family Collection, which includes hundreds of portraits by Hannah, Maynard's trick photography, the BC Gems series, and the Mrs. R. Maynard Photographic Studio ledgers.

+In 2015, her work was included in The Artist Herself: Self-Portraits by Canadian Historical Artists, an exhibition co-curated by Alicia Boutilier and Tobi Bruce who also co-edited the book/catalogue.